How to Pay

-A chart that compares the different Ariba modules and when to use them.
+Compare the different eProcurement modules and when to use them.
 Includes a downloadable Quick Reference guide.

 (click the picture to view)

-Federal law limits what payments can be made to a foreign national by type of visa the person holds.
+Federal law limits what payments can be made to a foreign national based on the type of visa the person holds.
 Additionally, the UW is liable for any tax not withheld on payments and the associated fines and penalties.
 It is critical that departments paying foreign nationals understand the department responsibilities and forms required for any payments.

-New and transferred employee household moves and associated travel expenses are governed by the UW and State of Washington policies and regulations.
-The Lump Sum Moving Allowance is a UW preferred option to facilitate paying an employee for expenses associated with a move to the University.
+New and transferred employee household moves and associated travel expenses are governed by UW and State of Washington policies and regulations.
+The Lump Sum Moving Allowance is the UW's preferred option to facilitate paying an employee for expenses associated with a move to the University.

 Standard payment terms for the UW are 30 days from the date of receipt of a properly completed invoice or the goods, whichever is later.